jaketbailey/jaketbailey/README.md

   - React.js & Next.js
   - Vue.js
   - MATLAB
-- 🙌 I would love to collaborate on any type of project, even if it is unfamiliar as I will learn more along the way!
+- 🙌 I would love to collaborate on any type of project, even if it is unfamiliar, as I will learn more along the way!
 - 📧 Feel free to contact me at jake@jaketbailey.co.uk.

 <!---